 - (1) It is prohibited to release live specimens of native species brought in from other countries in the wild, except in the event of scientifically justified reintroduction with the permission of the Environmental Board.
-[RT I 2009, 3, 15 - entry into force 01.02.2009] - (2) Animals of native species may be relocated with the permission of the Environmental Board. [ŘŤ I 2009, 3, 15 - entry into force 01.02.2009] - (21) Animals of native species may be removed from the wild: 1) for treating an injury or illness and for raising an abandoned young animal; - 2) for establishing or supplementing collections of animals for research, training or commercial purposes;

-3) for supplementing the local population;

-4) for establishment or supplementing of animal farms for commercial purposes.
+[RT I 2009, 3, 15 entry into force 01.02.2009] - (2) Animals of native species may be relocated with the permission of the Environmental Board.
+[RT I 2009, 3, 15 entry into force 01.02.2009] - (2) Animals of native species may be removed from the wild: - 1) for treating an injury or illness and for raising an abandoned young animal; - 2) for establishing or supplementing collections of animals for research, training or commercial purposes; - 3) for supplementing the local population; - 4) for establishment or supplementing of animal farms for commercial purposes.

-(2^2) In the events specified in clause 1) of subsection (2^1) of this section, an animal may be removed from the wild without permission by a person acting in official capacity.
+(2) In the events specified in clause 1) of subsection (21) of this section, an animal may be removed from the wild without permission by a person acting in official capacity.
 If the manner of removal of an animal from the wild differs from the manners permitted in the Hunting Act, authorisation will be requested from the Environmental Board.

-(23) The taking of wild game to an artificial environment will be coordinated with the Veterinary and Food
+(2) The taking of wild game to an artificial environment will be coordinated with the Veterinary and Food Board.

-(24) For the purposes specified in clauses 3) and 4) of subsection (21) of this section, a wild game may be removed from the wild if the place of keeping the wild game in the artificial environment has been registered with the Environmental Board.
+(2) For the purposes specified in clauses 3) and 4) of subsection (2) of this section, a wild game may be removed from the wild if the place of keeping the wild game in the artificial environment has been registered with the Environmental Board.

-- (25) The procedure for submission, review and registration of application for keeping wild game in an artificial environment will be established by a regulation of the Minister of the Environment.
-[RT I, 16.05.2013, 2 entry into force 01.06.2013] - (26) The registration of a place for keeping wild game in an artificial environment will be refused if it does not prevent the release of the wild game into the wild or the spread of an illness or does not comply with the requirements of the Animal Protection Act.
-[RT I, 16.05.2013, 2 entry into force 01.06.2013] - (3) Release to the wild of specimens of native species of animals kept in an artificial environment will be carried out only on the basis of the action plan specified in § 49 of this Act, except in the event of release to the wild of specimens kept in an artificial environment for the purpose of treatment of injuries or restoration of the vitality thereof. - (4) Removal (incl. keeping and breeding) of specimens of protected species, including of the fauna specified in point a of Annex IX and of the flora specified in point b of Annex IV of Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora, from the wild is prohibited, except for treatment of injuries, and in the events specified in subsection (5) of this section.
+- (2) The procedure for submission, review and registration of application for keeping wild game in an artificial environment will be established by a regulation of the minister responsible for the field.
+[RT I, 16.05.2013, 2 entry into force 01.06.2013] - (2) The registration of a place for keeping wild game in an artificial environment will be refused if it does not prevent the release of the wild game into the wild or the spread of an illness or does not comply with the requirements of the Animal Protection Act.

-[RT I 2009, 53, 359 entry into force 21.11.2009] - (5) Specimens of protected species may be removed from the wild for educational, medicinal or research purposes, or for reintroduction thereof with the permission of the Environmental Board, or for relocation thereof only if this does not compromise the favourable conservation status of the species.
+[RT I, 16.05.2013, 2 entry into force 01.06.2013] - (3) Release to the wild of specimens of native species of animals kept in an artificial environment will be carried out only on the basis of the action plan specified in § 49 of this Act, except in the event of release to the wild of specimens kept in an artificial environment for the purpose of treatment of injuries or restoration of the vitality thereof. - (4) Removal (incl. keeping and breeding) of specimens of protected species, including of the fauna specified in point a of Annex IX and of the flora specified in point b of Annex IV to Council Directive 92/43/EEC is prohibited, except for treatment of injuries and in the events specified in subsection (5) of this section.
+[RT I, 05.04.2016, 2 entry into force 15.04.2016] - (5) Specimens of protected species may be removed from the wild for educational, medicinal or research purposes, or for reintroduction thereof with the permission of the Environmental Board, or for relocation thereof only if this does not compromise the favourable conservation status of the species.